Non-Conforming Mortgage Loans And Bank Statement Loans

-This BLOG On Non-Conforming Mortgage Loans And Bank Statement Loans For Self Employed Borrowers Was UPDATED On June 21st, 2019
+This BLOG On Non-Conforming Mortgage Loans And Bank Statement Loans For Self Employed Borrowers Was UPDATED And PUBLISHED On September 9th, 2020

 Non Conforming Mortgage Loans Explained And Defined:

-Any mortgage loans that is not conforming to Fannie Mae and/or Freddie Mac mortgage lending guidelines are called non-conforming loans.
+Any mortgage loans that are not conforming to Fannie Mae and/or Freddie Mac mortgage lending guidelines are called non-conforming loans.

 Jumbo Loans, bridge loans, hard money loans, commercial loans, and Condo Hotel Loans are examples of non-conforming mortgage loans.
 Non-Conforming Mortgage Loans are often called portfolio mortgage loans.

 This is because lenders who originate and fund non-conforming loans often keep the mortgage loans they originate and fund in their books and do not sell the loans to the secondary market.

 What Are Non-Conforming Mortgage Loans And Bank Statement Loans

 A non-conforming loan is a loan that fails to meet bank criteria for funding.

 Reasons include the loan amount is higher than the conforming loan limit (for mortgage loans), lack of sufficient credit, the unorthodox nature of the use of funds, or the collateral backing it.

 In many cases, non-conforming loans can be funded by hard money lenders, or private institutions/money.
 A large portion of real-estate loans is qualified as non-conforming.
 This is because either the borrower’s financial status or the property type does not meet bank guidelines.
 Nonconforming loans can be either A-paper or subprime loans.